 - Determine the number of words you’d like your final draft to be.
 This number is your goal.

-- Divide the difference between the number of words you have and the number you’d like by the current number of pages of your draft.
+- Divide that lack by the current number of pages of your draft.
 The resulting number is your target number.

 - Read through the draft again.
-Add—in some way that helps your draft—your target number of words.
+Add—in some way that helps your draft—your target number in words to each page.

 For example, let’s say you’d like a draft to be 50,000, but it is currently 45,000.
 The difference between those numbers is 5,000.
 Your 45,000-word draft is 85 single-spaced pages.
 Divide 5,000 by 85 and you need to add about 59 words to each page to reach your goal.